chappy84/google-analytics-server-side/README.markdown

 Google Analytics Server Side
 ============================

-Google Analytics Server Side is an implementation of the [Google Analytics Web Tracking ECMAScript][1] in [PHP][2].
+Google Analytics Server Side is an implementation of the [Google Analytics web tracking ECMAScript][1] in [PHP][2].
-It provides Server Side Google Analytics Tracking with a small easy to use PHP 5.3+ framework.
+It provides server side Google Analytics tracking with a small easy to use PHP 5.3+ framework.
 Implemented are the parts of the interface that would be available without [ECMAScript][5] in a browser to detect certain features such as screen resolution / colour, flash / java plugin version etc.